runway7/hangar/javascript-guide-to-functions-closures-scope.md

 This example also shows how absurdly easy it is to implement some patterns like the [strategy pattern](http://en.wikipedia.org/wiki/Strategy_pattern) in JavaScript.
 While I've never liked implementing patterns for their own sake, this is still something to remember.

 On the other hand, let's try something a little more object-oriented.
-While most 'object oriented' langauges today use class based inheritance, JavaScript uses prototypes.
-There is no class construct here, but it's still a very powerful langauage.
+While most 'object oriented' languages today use class based inheritance, JavaScript uses prototypes.
+There is no class construct here, but it's still a very powerful language.
 Let's see how things work:

     :::javascript
     var Problem = function(x, y){